 In many cases, feeding "human food" to dogs can be unhealthy, and outright toxic.
 For example, many dog parents are familiar with chocolate, grapes, raisins, onions, and garlic as dangerous foods to keep away from their pets.

 However, some human foods can be beneficial for dogs.
-According to the American Kennel Club (AKC), cucumbers, pineapple, watermelon, carrots, peas and spinach are some of the many fruits and vegetables that are not only safe, but healthy for our four-legged friends.
+Fruits and vegetables like cucumbers, pineapple, watermelon, carrots, peas and spinach are some of the many fruits and vegetables that are not only safe, but healthy for our four-legged friends.

 Can Dogs Eat Celery?

 So, what about celery?
 It turns out, in moderate amounts, celery is a safe and even healthy food for dogs.
-Per the AKC, celery is a great source of fiber and potassium.
+Celery is also a great source of fiber and potassium.
 It provides a ton of vitamins including, A, C and K, and it's low in cholesterol and fat.
-This veggie has even been used to help doggie breath.

 If your dog likes celery, consider substituting some of their daily treats for pieces of the crunchy, refreshing veggie.
 If you have a pet that is working on shedding a few extra pounds, celery can be a particularly good treat option since it's low in calories.
 Just be sure to consult with your veterinarian to ensure this is appropriate for your dog and to determine how many calories are allowed to come from treats each day.